-Consequently, we use these capitalized keywords to unambiguously specify requirements over protocol and application features and behavior that affect the interoperability and security of implementations.
+Consequently, we use these capitalized key words to unambiguously specify requirements over protocol and application features and behavior that affect the interoperability and security of implementations.
 These key words are not used (capitalized) to describe XML grammar; schema definitions unambiguously describe such requirements and we wish to reserve the prominence of these terms for the natural language descriptions of protocols and features.
 For instance, an XML attribute might be described as being "optional."
-Compliance with the XML-namespace specification [XML-ns] is described as "REQUIRED."
+Compliance with the Namespaces in XML specification [XML-ns] is described as "REQUIRED."